harvardadvocate/main-website/src/pages/content/nothing.md

  What happened next was that these industrious pieces of musical, having ventured into virgin territory, planted a flag and plopped down criss cross applesauce for good.
 It’s like that story my granny used to tell me about the girl who ate so many watermelon seeds that one started growing inside of her.
 Too late, her parents realized, she had turned into a human watermelon.
-Like the Oompa Loompas’ warning–*Violet, you’re turning violet!*–musicals planted roots inside me, seeped deep into my bones, mingled with my essence at the atomic level. *Mine, *they said.
+Like the Oompa Loompas’ warning–*Violet, you’re turning violet!*–musicals planted roots inside me, seeped deep into my bones, mingled with my essence at the atomic level. *Mine*, they said.